-Amounts Due from Other Agency included in the accompanying statement of Net Position and balance sheet - governmental funds consists of amounts due from the Pasco County District School Board for FEFP and Capital Outlay funds.
+Amounts Due from Other Agency included in the accompanying statement of Net Position and balance sheet - governmental funds consists of amounts due from the Pasco County District School Board for FEFP in the General Fund and for Capital Outlay in the Capital Projects Fund.
 This receivable is considered to be fully collectible and as such, no allowance for uncollectibles is accrued.